Book Review: Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones by James Clear

 In order to develop a reluctant habit,

 Second, we need to make the desire to act attractive enough.
 The author is not very good at this.
-The article cites some examples of fast food, advertising, these things are made brightly to arouse the desire of the audience.
+The article cites some examples of fast food and advertising, these things are made brightly to arouse the desire of the audience.

 However, when it comes to life, the idea is not very clear.
-The author finally concluded that we need to arrange our own environment to make desires easier to see and more obvious, bla bla bla, similar to the first point.
+The author finally concluded that we need to arrange our own environment to make desires easier to see and more obvious, similar to the first point.

 It sounds funny, but when you actually do it like this, you will find that you actually get on the treadmill and you will run automatically.
 Even if there is something that really prevents you from exercising that day, running two steps off the treadmill will not cause any psychological burden.

 The point is to make the habit easy to maintain on a daily basis.
-Facilitating triggers, desires, and behaviors are increasingly interconnected.
+Facilitating triggers, desires, and behaviors is increasingly interconnected.